Interesting Facts About Alcohol to Support Your Recovery

 Medication-Assisted Treatment: Dispelling Stigma with Science

-Medication-assisted treatment offers a deeply validated clinical pathway for alcohol use disorder, correcting the misconception that medication represents a "shortcut" or lack of willpower.
-These scientifically proven interventions—like naltrexone and acamprosate—restore balance in brain reward systems altered by alcohol, sharply reducing cravings and relapse risks2.
+Medication-assisted treatment (MAT) offers a deeply validated clinical pathway, correcting the misconception that it represents a "shortcut" or lack of willpower.
+These scientifically proven interventions—like naltrexone and acamprosate—help restore balance in brain reward systems altered by alcohol, sharply reducing cravings and relapse risks[2].

 Evolving Recovery Models: 12-Step and Beyond